Brentford F.C. Reserves and Academy: Matches, leagues, cup competitions and tours

 Between 2016 and 2024, Brentford B did not play in a league and its fixtures were arranged independently.
 The team's first fixture took place on 9 July 2016, against UC Santa Barbara Gauchos at Jersey Road, which resulted in a 4–1 victory to the Bees.
 The team's debut season featured victories over U23 teams from Manchester United, Liverpool (on penalties), West Bromwich Albion, Queens Park Rangers, Reading and Wolverhampton Wanderers.
 On 27 August 2020, the team played the final match at Griffin Park, a 6–3 London Senior Cup semi-final win over Erith Town.
 On 23 March 2023, the team played against a senior international XI for the first time and lost 2–0 to Ukraine at Plough Lane.
-The team, competing as Brentford U21, was entered into the Professional Development League from the 2024–25 season onwards and won the competition at its first attempt.
+The team, competing as Brentford U21, was entered into the Professional U21 Development League from the 2024–25 season onwards and won the competition at its first attempt.
+The team won the regular season phase of the competition in 2025–26.
+As a result of the club being awarded category one academy status in April 2026, the team competed in the Premier League 2 from the beginning of the 2026–27 season.

-Since its maiden cup appearance at the Kai Thor Cup in 2017, the team has entered a number of friendly and competitive cup competitions, including the Middlesex Senior Cup, the London Senior Cup, the Korantina Homes Cup, the Atlantic Cup, the Premier League Cup and one-off cup competitions.
+Since its maiden cup appearance at the Kai Thor Cup in 2017, the team has entered a number of friendly and competitive cup competitions, including the Middlesex Senior Cup, the London Senior Cup, the Korantina Homes Cup, the Atlantic Cup, the Premier League Cup, the EFL Trophy and one-off cup competitions.
 The team's cup wins include the 2017 Kai Thor Cup, the 2018–19 Middlesex Senior Cup, the 2021–22 London Senior Cup and the 2022–23 Premier League Cup.

 Aside from overseas training camps, the team has toured Germany, Italy, Republic of Ireland, Portugal, Cyprus, Spain and the Netherlands.